Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has five doubles, a triple, seven home runs, 16 walks and 20 RBI (38 total hits).
-He's also swiped five bases.
+- Ohtani has seven doubles, a triple, seven home runs, 16 walks and 22 RBI (40 total hits).
+He has stolen five bases.

 Ohtani Recent Games